-Gemma has been practising in general crime across the Western Circuit and has recently completed her LLM in Sports Law and Practice at De Montfort University, Leicester (with Distinction).
+Gemma practices in all aspects of general and regulatory crime, particularly across the Western Circuit.
+Gemma has also recently completed her LLM in Sports Law and Practice at De Montfort University, Leicester (with Distinction).

 She previously worked for the Crown Prosecution Service in-house, where she successfully completed pupillage.
-Gemma left the CPS in 2013 to come to the independent bar, where she has continued to prosecute for the CPS, HMRC, DWP, and the probation service as well as successfully developing a defence practice.
+Gemma left the CPS in 2013 to come to the independent bar, where she has continued to prosecute for the CPS, HMRC, DWP.
+Despite her background being prosecution based, since joining 3PB in 2016 she has developed a busy and successful defence practice, with a particular emphasis on representing the most vulnerable in society.

-Gemma is passionate about sport and has begun to develop her practice in this niche area.
+Gemma is passionate about sport and has successfully built on her academic foundations to develop her practice in this niche area.

 Add this expertise to your shortlist

-Gemma has been practising in general crime across the Western Circuit since 2007.
-She completed pupillage with the Crown Prosecution Service before leaving in 2013 to come to the independent bar, where she has continued to prosecute for the CPS, HMRC, DWP, Local Authorities and the Probation Service as well as successfully developing a strong defence practice.
+Gemma has been practising in general crime across the Western Circuit since 2007 when she worked as an advocate for the CPS.
+She completed pupillage with the Crown Prosecution Service before leaving in 2013 to come to the independent bar.
+At the Bar she has continued to prosecute for the CPS, HMRC, DWP, Local Authorities and the Probation Service as well as successfully developing a strong defence practice.

 Prior to qualification, Gemma worked for a Local Authority in child protection, and as such has a particularly good rapport with young and vulnerable people, which she uses to ensure witnesses give their best evidence, and to make them feel as comfortable as possible with the court process.
-Given the current emphasis on handling young and vulnerable witnesses these skills ensure Gemma is able to deal with the most sensitive of cases and in 2017 she successfully completed the vulnerable witness training programme.
+Given the current emphasis on handling young and vulnerable witnesses these skills ensure Gemma is able to deal with the most sensitive of cases; she has successfully completed the vulnerable witness training programme and a significant proportion of her practice relates to defending the most vulnerable in society or prosecuting cases with very young witnesses.

 Gemma has experience of dealing with complex and sensitive disclosure issues including Public Interest Immunity, and is regularly instructed in cases involving Confiscation under the Proceeds of Crime Act.
 She has experience representing the police in civil proceedings in applications for Sexual Harm Prevention Orders and Sexual Risk Orders; she has trained ACPO on Domestic Violence Protection Orders and provided training to Local Authorities on Disclosure.